One of the most prevalent Animal Stereotypes

 — Carrots.
 Full stop.
 Non-Funny Animal

 rabbits are sometimes shown eating lettuce.
 Rabbits do like both vegetables, but mostly they eat hay or grass.
+Carrots also have too much sugar for them to eat regularly without causing diabetes (they tend to eat the leafy part first).

 - Bugs Bunny has been shown eating lettuce (with carrots, of course), exactly once in his career.
 Any other time has been strictly carrots.